 But all those pain killers do absolutely nothing to solve the real problems causing our period cramps, mood swings and bloating.

-AND actually make period cramps, mood swings and bloating worse and our crazy heavy flow even crazier!!
+AND actually make period cramps, mood swings, bloating worse and our crazy heavy flow even crazier!!

 Who knew?!!
 I certainly didn’t, as for years and years – OK decades – I stuffed myself full of pain killers to survive my period every month.